Eight1911/html-replace/README.md

     let html = `
     <div class="yourself">
       <p class="child">
-        Take kindly the counsel of the years, gracefully surrendering the things of youth.
+        Take kindly the counsel of the years,<br>
+        gracefully surrendering the things of youth. <br>
-        Nurture strength of spirit to shield you in sudden misfortune.
+        Nurture strength of spirit to shield you in sudden misfortune.<br>
-        But do not distress yourself with dark imaginings.
+        But do not distress yourself with dark imaginings. <br>
-        Many fears are born of fatigue and loneliness.
+        Many fears are born of fatigue and loneliness. <br>
-        Beyond a wholesome discipline,
+        Beyond a wholesome discipline, <br>
-        be gentle with yourself.
+        be gentle with yourself. <br>
       </p>
       <p class="child">
         <i>You</i> are a child of the universe, <br>